-Any borrower who has taken out a loan with a bank or a lender has probably spent some time wondering how on earth loan companies could afford to part with such a large chunk of change.
+Any borrower who has taken out a loan with a bank or a lender has probably spent time wondering how on earth loan companies could afford to part with such a large chunk of change.

-Even though a bank is free to set its own rates, it also has to take several other factors into account.
+Even though a bank is free to set its rates, it also has to take several other factors into account.

-1. Federal reserve monetary policies
+1. Federal Reserve monetary policies

 3. Inflation and market volatility

 Banks must look at the cost of inflation and potential market volatility over the life of a loan, particularly for long-term loans.
 The interest rate charged to a borrower has to take into account how much inflation might eat into the bank’s profits.

 To protect themselves (and give borrowers more options), some loan companies offer variable interest rates that can often start lower than fixed rates but might then rise over time.
 With variable interest rates, the bank passes the risk onto the borrower — if rates rise across the financial system, for instance, the bank won’t lose money by being locked into an earlier, lower rate.